TroyNSmith/MMH_Analysis_Package/README.md

 ### pore.sh

-Pore.sh is intended as a way to streamline batches of pore analyses through the `Run` module of `pore.py`
+`pore.sh` is intended as a way to streamline batches of pore analyses through the `Run` module of `pore.py`

 #### Overview
 1. Open `src/pore.sh`